3dcitydb/importer-exporter/resources/doc/README.txt

 --------------------------------------

-The development of the !impexp.name! has been financially supported by the following cooperation partners:
+The development of the !impexp.name! has been supported by the following cooperation partners:

 * Business Location Center, Berlin http://www.businesslocationcenter.de/